 Pack a small dish or measuring cup with rice.
 Turn it upside down in the center of a plate or shallow bowl.
 Dish a portion of the etouffee in the bowl.
 Serve.

 UPDATE July 2, 2013: I have since made this a couple times using half white rice flour and half brown rice flour instead of wheat flour in the roux.
-While I had to be cautious not to use too much flour (a very scant 1/4 cup seems to be about right) and the roux doesn't get quite as dark, converting this recipe to gluten free turned out well.
+I had to be cautious not to use too much flour (a very scant 1/4 cup seems to be about right).
+The roux also doesn't get quite as dark, but converting this recipe to gluten free turned out well.

-This post has been featured on these great blogs:
+This post has been featured on this great blog: